OssiPesonen/jamstack-builder-webhook/README.md

+This repository has been archived in favor of a [new implementation](https://github.com/OssiPesonen/builder-app-go) written in golang.

 # Jamstack builder app

 This app serves a webhook, with a user specified path that can be called via HTTP POST to execute a server command.